endless-sky/endless-sky-wiki/CreatingEffects.md

 "Effects" are animated objects - explosions, muzzle blasts, hull leaks, etc. - that are purely for show and do not interact with the other objects in the game in any way.
 All [weapons](https://github.com/endless-sky/endless-sky/wiki/CreatingOutfits) should define an effect for when they hit something, and some (missiles, in particular) may also define an effect for when they are fired.
 Also, anti-missile beams are rendered using effects, because they are not actual projectiles.

 The full syntax of an effect is given below.
 Most of the parameters are optional, and some are mutually exclusive.
-For examples of how effects, work, see the **data/effects.txt** file.
+For examples of how effects work, see the **data/effects.txt** file.

 ```html
 effect <name>